-Want your kid to pay more attention in school, feel less stress, and step up his game in classroom activities?
+Want your kid to pay more attention, feel less stress, and step up his learning game in general?

 Mother Nature has the answer.

-In fact, kids are more engaged in in-class learning immediately after an outdoor lesson than if they received the same lesson in the classroom, according to researchers.
+In fact, according to researchers, kids are more engaged during in-class learning immediately after an outdoor lesson than if they had received that same lesson in the classroom.

-And just as fascinating: in the study, kids’ focus and attention remained high indoors even with different teachers, at different times of the day, in different seasons, and even when the material changed from science outside to indoor math and reading.
+And just as fascinating: in the study, kids’ focus and attention remained high indoors after outdoor lessons, even with different teachers, at different times of the day, in different seasons, and also when the material changed from science outside to indoor math and reading.

-Kids’ attention was measured by teacher assessments, a record of the number of times teachers had to redirect the children, and ratings by an observer who was not aware of the study’s objective.
+In this study, kids’ attention was measured by teacher assessments, a record was kept of the number of times teachers had to redirect the children, and ratings were set by an observer who was not aware of the study’s objective.